-Principles of Consolidation - During the year ending June 30, 2015, two subsidiaries of OMSO were created to support the activities of OMSO with the addition of the two agreements reached in December 2013 and June 2014.
+Principles of Consolidation - During the year ended June 30, 2016, there were three subsidiaries with three separate agreements that support the activities of OMSO.
+The three agreements were reached in December 2013, June 2014, and March 2016.
 Although these subsidiaries are separate legal entities with their own accounting records, their financial position and changes in net assets have been included in the accompanying consolidated financial statements due to OMSO having an economic interest in and exercising control over the subsidiaries.
 Intercompany transactions have been eliminated in the consolidated financial statements.